4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | objeto webServer    | [`HSTSEnabled`](API/WebServerClass.md#hstsenabled) | Booleano, true para activar HSTS (por defecto es false) |
 | `WEB SET OPTION`    | `Web HSTS enabled`                                 | 0 (desactivado, por defecto) o 1 (activado)             |

-HTTP Strict Transport Security (HSTS) status.
+Estado de HTTP Strict Transport Security (HSTS).

 When [HTTPS is enabled](#enable-https), keep in mind that if [HTTP is also enabled](#enable-http), the browser can still switch between HTTPS and HTTP (for example, in the browser URL area, the user can replace "https" by "http").
 To forbid http redirections, you can [disable HTTP](#enable-http), however in this case an error message is displayed to client HTTP requests.